Iron_Activ Living Community

 It is essential to boost your food intake to raise your hemoglobin levels.
 Here are some foods to increase hemoglobin levels:

-• Iron-rich foods: Consume iron-rich foods like fish, meat, eggs, soy products, broccoli, green leafy vegetables that include spinach, fenugreek leaves, cauliflower, green peas, cabbage, green beans, nuts and seeds, and peanut butter, to increase your hemoglobin levels.
+To increase your hemoglobin levels, consume iron-rich foods like fish, meat, eggs, soy products, broccoli, green leafy vegetables such as spinach, fenugreek leaves, cauliflower, green peas, cabbage, green beans, nuts and seeds, and peanut butter.

-• Vitamin A: It is pertinent to consume vitamin A foods to increase hemoglobin as they absorb more iron.
-Vitamin A and beta-carotene can help you there.
+It is pertinent to consume vitamin A and beta-carotene-rich foods to increase hemoglobin as they absorb more iron.
 Vitamin A is found in animal food sources, such as fish and liver.
 Beta-carotene is found in red, yellow, and orange fruits and vegetables.

-• Folate: Folate is a type of Vitamin B that plays an essential part in hemoglobin production.
+Folate is a type of Vitamin B that is essential to hemoglobin production.
 A shortage of folate can prevent the red blood cells from maturing, leading to anemia.
 Some good sources of folate include beef, rice, black-eyed peas, kidney beans, lettuce, and peanuts.

-• Foods rich in vitamin C: A combination of iron and vitamin C can prove to be beneficial.
-The latter is used for better absorption of iron.
-Foods rich in vitamin C include oranges, lemon, strawberries, papaya, bell peppers, broccoli, and tomatoes.
+Combining iron and vitamin C can be beneficial.
+The latter helps absorb iron.
+Foods rich in vitamin C include oranges, lemons, strawberries, papaya, bell peppers, broccoli, and tomatoes.

-• Fruits: It is also perfect to have fruits like beetroot, apple, watermelon, papaya, oranges, litchis, kiwis, strawberries, grapefruit, banana, and peach, which can boost hemoglobin levels.
+It is also perfect to have fruits like beetroot, apple, watermelon, papaya, oranges, litchis, kiwis, strawberries, grapefruit, banana, and peach, which can boost hemoglobin levels.
 Plus, dry fruits, like dates, can increase the number of erythrocytes, thereby increasing hemoglobin levels.
-They contain iron, vitamin C, vitamin B complex, and folic acid, which helps in the formation of red blood cells.
-Raisins are also a rich source of iron and copper necessary to form red blood cells.
+They contain iron, vitamin C, vitamin B complex, and folic acid, which helps form red blood cells.
+Raisins are also a rich source of iron and copper, which are necessary to form red blood cells.

 Tips to increase your hemoglobin levels